 Of course, many businesses manage to avoid high charges by shifting their consumption away from peak times.
 This does mean that those with less flexibility incur higher costs than those who can manage their load more effectively, but it also helps to reduce the strain on the system: the impact of Triad avoidance can reduce demand by up to 2GW during peak periods, avoiding the need to procure costly extra capacity at short notice (often from fossil fuel plants) to keep the system balanced.

 Ofgem is minded to switch the residual element to a fixed charge approach, meaning businesses will no longer be able to use their flexibility or switch to behind-the-meter generation to avoid peak charges.
 Most of these organisations will see their energy bills rise under the new arrangements.

-It is highly likely that the fixed charge will be based on the market segment a business operates within: each individual supply point will be allocated to a segment based on its line loss factor class, which will be the same class system used to calculate a business’ Distribution Use of System (DUoS) charge.
-Residual costs would be recovered as a fixed rate per user, based on the segment or Line Loss Factor Class of that supply point.
+In their November 2018 minded-to document, Ofgem proposed that the fixed charge would be based on the market segment a business operates within.
+Each individual supply point would be allocated to a segment based on its line loss factor class, which would be the same class system used to calculate a business’ Distribution Use of System (DUoS) charge.
+They suggested that residual costs could be recovered as a fixed rate per user, based on the segment or Line Loss Factor Class of that supply point.

-Top tip: businesses should act now to ensure their Line Loss Factor class and Agreed Supply Capacity are both correct to avoid paying higher costs for DUoS now and higher charges once TCR comes into force.
+Top tip: businesses should act now to ensure their Agreed Supply Capacity is correct to avoid paying higher costs for DUoS now and higher charges once TCR comes into force.

 Two winters to prepare

-Ofgem is due to publish their final decision on TCR in late summer 2019 which will confirm the final methodology and when the changes will come into force.
+Ofgem is due to publish their final decision on TCR in autumn 2019 which will confirm the final methodology and when the changes will come into force.